grey-hame/AZURE_VIRTUAL_NETWORK/README.md

 ![](Diagrams/Virtual_network_environment.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook files may be used to install only certain pieces of it.
+Alternatively, select playbook files may be used to install only certain pieces of it.

   - installELK.yml
   - setupDVWA.yml